-- 1 SECTION 1.
-Section 380 is added to the Public Utilities - 2 Code, to read: - 3 380. (a) The commission, in consultation with the - 4 Independent System Operator, shall establish a resource adequacy requirements mechanism to ensure that adequate physical generating capacity dedicated to serving all load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates.
+SECTION 1.
+Section 380 is added to the Public Utilities Code, to read:

+380. (a) The commission, in consultation with the Independent System Operator, shall establish a resource adequacy requirements mechanism to ensure that adequate physical generating capacity dedicated to serving all load requirements of load-serving entities is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to-ensure local area reliability and system reliability, provide reliable electric service at just and reasonable rates.
+These resource adequacy requirements shall, at a minimum, meet the most recent minimum planning reserve and reliability criteria approved by the Board of Trustees of the Western Systems Coordinating Council until minimum planning reserve and reliability criteria are adopted by the Western Electricity Coordinating Council.
+The resource adequacy requirements mechanism shall ensure that investment is made in new generating capacity, that existing generating capacity that is economic is retained, and that the cost of generating capacity is allocated equitably.